Cognitive computing

 Cognitive computing refers to technology platforms that, broadly speaking, are based on the scientific disciplines of artificial intelligence and signal processing.
 These platforms encompass machine learning, reasoning, natural language processing, speech recognition and vision (object recognition), human–computer interaction, dialog and narrative generation, among other technologies.

 Definition

 At present, there is no widely agreed upon definition for cognitive computing in either academia or industry.

-In general, the term cognitive computing has been used to refer to new hardware and/or software that mimics the functioning of the human brain (2004) and helps to improve human decision-making.
+In general, the term cognitive computing has been used to refer to new hardware and/or software that mimics the functioning of the human brain (2004).
 In this sense, cognitive computing is a new type of computing with the goal of more accurate models of how the human brain/mind senses, reasons, and responds to stimulus.
 Cognitive computing applications link data analysis and adaptive page displays (AUI) to adjust content for a particular type of audience.
 As such, cognitive computing hardware and applications strive to be more affective and more influential by design.